weiziyuan/Youtube-comments-study/README.md

 * Remove the missing values
 * Label the data

-Specifically, we identify users commenting like 'my dog', 'I have a dog' , 'I have a cat' etc as pets owners.
-Of course, we might miss some onwers.
+Specifically, we identify users commenting like 'my dog', 'I have a dog' , 'I have a cat' and etc as pets owners.
+Of course, we might miss some owners.
 By trainign a model, we hope to identify these users.

 *  Converted the comments texts to feature vectors using RegTokenizer and Word2Vec in Spark ML